Sleep Apnea Mouth Guards

-If you have been diagnosed with or think you may have sleep apnea, you may be among an estimated 18 million Americans who suffer from Obstructive Sleep Apnea.
-You probably know that since sleep apnea actually causes you to stop breathing at night, it could lead to severe health problems and early death.
+If you have been diagnosed with or think you may have sleep apnea, you may be among an estimated 22 million Americans who suffer from this sleep disorder.
+People with sleep apnea stop breathing during sleep.
+It can lead to severe health problems like heart disease and high blood pressure or even early death.
 That is why it is important to get treatment.
 But most of the time the recommended treatment is surgery or the use of a noisy and bulky CPAP machine.
-Now, research has shown that simple sleep apnea mouth guards worn at night can be a very effective treatment.
+Now, research shows that a simple mouth guard worn at night can be a very effective treatment.

 The Easiest Sleep Apnea Treatment Option

-Traditional Sleep Apnea treatment is the use of a CPAP machine.
+Traditional treatment is the use of a CPAP machine.
 While these machines work well, many patients are unable or unwilling to continue using them due to noise and discomfort of being hooked up to an air mask while sleeping.
+The noise from the machine can make falling asleep more difficult.
 They also make traveling difficult.
 The other alternative is surgery, which most people would like to avoid.

 - Reduces or stops Snoring